BLACK BERRIES/ CACAO/ FLORAL

-Varietal: SL 34
+Varietal: SL 28 & 34

 Processing: Fully Washed

-Region: Kirinyaga County
+Region: Nyeri County

 Washing Station: Konyu

-Altitude: 5000 – 5500 ft
+Altitude: 6000-6300 ft

 SOILS AND CLIMATE

-Fieldwork carried out involves weeding, pruning etc. Technical advice is offered through farmer training programs and field visits/days offered by ministry of agriculture.
+The affiliate members of the factory carry out all agronomic activities associated with coffee production, including sourcing seeds from the Coffee Research Station and planting.
+Fieldwork carried out involves weeding, pruning etc. Technical advice is offered through farmer training programs and field visits/days offered by the ministry of agriculture.